gmcninch-tufts/2024-Sp-Math087/course-assignments/MidRep1--2024-02-16--solution.md

                             ])
 ```

+Thus the first rows of `Aeq_costs` are the `conservationMatrix` computer earlier.
+The next group of rows account for edges `Source -> warehouse_cities`,
+and the final group of rows account for edges `store_cities -> Demand`.

+When running the linear program, the equality constraint
+`Aeq_costs,beq_costs` will thus enforce the conservation laws, require
+that we ship all available ducks, and require that we meet all demand.

+## Inequality constraints

 Finally, we need to create inequality constraints reflecting the condition
 that we can't ship more than 200 ducks along any single route.